Rewriting Graphically with Symmetric Traced Monoidal Categories: Completeness

+The strategy to retrieve a categorical term from a hypergraph is to exploit the formal graphical representation, in which all edges are `stacked'.
+From this representation we can read off a tensor of generators, then connect wires of opposite polarities by linking them with trace and symmetries.
+An example is shown in Figure \ref{fig:completeness}.

-\begin{definition}[Definability] Hypergraphs are definable if for every well-formed hypergraph $F$ we can retrieve a well-formed categorical equation for which the hypergraph interpretation of that term is equivalent to the original graph, i.e. for a candidate $\morph{\termfun}{\hyptermtype}{\termtype}$, then
+\begin{definition}[Definability] Labelled interfaced linear hypergraphs are definable if for every $F \in \lilhyp$, we can retrieve a well-formed categorical equation for which the hypergraph interpretation of that term is equivalent to the original graph, i.e. for a candidate $\morph{\term}{\lhypterm}{\termtype}$, then $\term[F] \equiv F$. \end{definition}

+The first step is to fix a total order on the edges $e_1,\cdots, e_n$, including any identity edges.
+We fix this order $\leq$ globally.
+The $\stack$ operation creates a tensor of the corresponding generators in $\termtype$ for each edge in the hypergraph.
+Identity edges are represented by identity morphisms $\id[1]$ in the stack.

+Most of the outputs from our stack of generators will need to connect to the inputs of other generators in the stack, so we must trace them around.
+Then the only remaining step is to then connect the traced wires to the corresponding inputs in the stack.
+Here it will be useful to consider the all the target and source vertices as two totally ordered sets, respecting our new edge order $\leq$.
+We write $\vs[\leq]$, $\vt[\leq]$ for the ordered set of all vertices which respects the original order on the vertices and the new order on the edges.
+Since the interface is not contained within the order, we set input vertices to be the lowest elements of $\vt[\leq]$ and the output vertices to be the greatest elements of $\vs[\leq]$.
+For example, if we have sets $\vs[e_1] = \{s_1,s_2\}$, $\vs[e_2] = \{s_3,s_4, s_5\}$ and $\vs[\interface] = \{s_6\}$, then if we define $\leq$ as $e_1 < e_2$, then $\vs[\leq] = \{s_1,s_2,s_3,s_4,s_5,s_6\}$.
+To simplify notation, we also introduce the notion of a \emph{connections permutation}.